 Your life has been in chaos and you’re only just now considering filing a claim.
 As soon as you begin to consider it, contact a motorcycle accident attorney.
 He or she will be able to make sure you get the proper paperwork and can tell you about your state’s laws on filing claims after an accident.
 An attorney will tell you what documents you need, from police reports to medical records.
 You can file a claim after your accident.
 For most states as long as it’s under two years since the accident, you can file a claim.
 In some states, you can wait longer.

 It’s always smart to file a claim as soon as possible.
 No one will fault you for your life being chaotic after an accident.
 If you haven’t had a chance to think about a claim, that’s okay.
-If you need to file a claim, contact a motorcycle accident attorney right away for details on how to file your claim.
+If you need to file a claim, contact an accident attorney right away for details on how to file your claim.